£5.00 (inc. VAT)

 Overview:

-This is a two-session spelling seed for the book Jim, A Cautionary Tale by Hilaire Belloc.
+This is a three-session spelling seed for the book Jim, A Cautionary Tale by Hilaire Belloc.
 Below is the coverage from Appendix 1 of the National Curriculum 2014.

 accidentally, caught, experience, learn, mention, naughty